aeternity/tutorials/deploy-with-init-params.md

   entrypoint savedNumber() : int = state.savedNumber
 ```

 As you can see the contract now has a state variable `savedNumber` of type int.
-The initial value will be passed by the init function.
+We pass a variable called`num`of type int  to the init function so it can can be used to update the `savedNumber` state variable.
 We've also added a read function for this value.

-Run aeproject compile to verify that your contract compiles successfully
+Run aeproject compile in that same directory to verify that your contract compiles successfully

 ```
 aeproject compile